delindblad/Product-List-Manager/README.md

 	git clone https://github.com/delindblad/Product-List-Manager.git

-and build the project in the sub folder "\Product List Manager" with the command:

-	msbuild "Product List Manager.csproj" -p:Configuration=Release

 For some reason I got an error message when testing and had to run:

 	dotnet restore

 first.

+Then build the project in the folder with the command:

+	msbuild "Product List Manager.slnx" -p:Configuration=Release

 The resulting executable will be under "\bin\Release\net10.0\".